HausennTechnologies/capacitor-set-version/README.md

 # How it works

-Calling `capacitor-set-version` will set your Android and iOS app versions to package.json version.
+Calling `capacitor-set-version` will set your Android and iOS app versions to package.json version as well as increment the app build number.

-Also, Android build number will be incremented.
+For Android, build number means the `versionCode` option, on iOS this will use `CFBundleVersion`.

-You can pass the version number as an argument to set it manually.
+If you want, you can specify both version and build number using options flags.

 ## Options